prokoudine/ardour-tutorial/content/getting-started/starting-jack/index.en.md

 and Core Audio on macOS.
 If you do not need a sophisticated solution, feel free to skip this part of the tutorial.

-If you do need using JACK with Ardour, you have two options: starting it separately using either Qjackctl or Cadence, or launching it from within Ardour.
+If you do need to use Ardour with JACK backend, you have two options: starting it separately using either Qjackctl or Cadence, or launching it from within Ardour.
 All user interfaces for JACK operate on the same terminology, you can refer to the [JACK configuration](https://kx.studio/Documentation:Manual:jack_configuration) page for details.